mvolkmann/mvolkmann.github.com/programming/sed-article.md

 so it branches back to "a" to get another line.

-When PatSpace ends with a newline, this means a blank line was appended and the end of a paragraph has been reached.
+When PatSpace ends with a newline, this means a blank line was appended to PatSpace and the end of a paragraph has been reached.

 How do we know this is really processing one paragraph at a time?
-This is perfect use for the `=` command which prints the line number of the input line that is being processed.
+This is a perfect use for the `=` command which prints the line number of the input line that was last read.
 Temporarily add this as the last command by appending `; =` to the `sed` script.
 It will output `6` and `9`.